Federal Income Tax Return for Nonresident Aliens - How to File

 - Only business expenses related to the U.S. activities which were not paid by your employer directly and were not reimbursed to you can be deducted

 - Examples of business expenses: books/supplies for classes taught, all travel expenses related to coming to the College to teach or give a lecture and returning home (if you came to the U.S. for less than one year) such as mileage, tolls, parking, bus fare, taxi fare, train fare, airfare, SEVIS fees

 - If you are eligible to take the business expense tax deduction, FNTR will fill out Form 2106-EZ.

 What to do to claim the CHILD TAX CREDIT:

 - Check out Publication 972 on page 4-7 for further explanations and definitions

-- Most important condition is that child is a U.S. Citizen, National, or Resident Alien (unless adopted).
+- The most important condition is that the child is a U.S. Citizen, National, or Resident Alien (unless adopted).

 What to do to COMPLETE your federal income tax return: